wandrr-lodge/andrew-service/README.md

 ### Installing Dependencies

 npm install

-Also install mysql or MariaDB
+Also install mySQL v5.7.31 OR MariaDB v10.4.13

 ### Seed the Database
 In server/database, change the name of dbconfig_UPDATEME.js to dbconfig.js and input the credentials for your database.

-From the root of the project, run mysql -u [USER_NAME] -p <server/schema.sql If your user doesn't have a password, delete the -p when you run it. npm run seed (once you get confirmation that the DB has been seeded, use CTRL+C to return to the console)
+From the root directory, run mysql -u [USER_NAME] -p <server/schema.sql If your user doesn't have a password, delete the -p when you run it.

+npm run seed (once you get confirmation that the DB has been seeded, use CTRL+C to return to the console)

 ### Compile webpack